jdeehh/100-days-of-code/r1-log.md

 ### R1D12

 Day12 - Worked on Day 1 of Scrimbas Challenges and then started on Movie Watchlist solo project layout.

+### R1D13

+Day 13 -  Didn't have a tonne of time left in my day to work on the Movie Watchlist project today but I worked on the Day 2 Challenge of ScrimbaChallengeWeek